Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: Results

 We next examine whether the internal representations learned by DRL agents generalize across environments and exhibit modular substructure.
 These properties are important not only for performance, but also for interpretability—revealing which units encode what, and under what conditions.
 Decoding performance was moderately higher in pruned (sparse) networks than in fully connected ones (\autoref{fig:Fig4decPrune}), confirming more efficient information encoding in sparse architectures—consistent with recent findings \citep{frankle2019lottery, michel2019sixteen,tumma2023leveraging}.
 Removing the auxiliary objective for position prediction eliminated above-chance decoding performance (\autoref{fig:Fig4decNoPathInt}), suggesting that the associated task performance loss (\autoref{fig:performance}) stems from the model’s inability to encode position information using the PPO objective alone.
 These results suggest that the auxiliary objective improved both agent performance and the interpretability of its internal representations—a dual benefit revealed only through neural analysis.
 Past and future position encoding relied on overlapping but functionally modular subpopulations of RNN units, which diverged more clearly at longer time horizons (\autoref{fig:Fig4decProfiles}).
 Notably, a single decoding model generalizes across episodes—predicting past and future position from RNN states recorded in many different arenas for the same agent.
 This cross-episode generalization likely reflects the consistent spatial structure of the environment: although arena configurations vary, the 96$\times$96 grid layout and global orientation are preserved, providing a stable allocentric reference frame.

 In summary, model-free RNN agents trained in open-ended tasks can develop structured internal representations that support memory, planning, and spatial generalization—without relying on explicit world models.
 ForageWorld induces naturalistic behavioral and neural motifs in DRL agents, and our analysis framework enables these motifs to be detected and interpreted using behavior-first tools.
-These results highlight the importance of behavior-first analysis for revealing structure that remains hidden under standard reward-based evaluation.